molgenis/vip-decision-tree/README.md

 node to process and optionally a label.
 Leaf nodes are terminal nodes that determine the class for a variant.

+Please note that the decision tree tool only classifies variant-effect combinations and does not do any filtering.
+When using the decision tree as part of the VIP pipeline the [configuration](https://molgenis.github.io/vip/usage/config/#vcf) of the pipeline might need to be adapted to get the desired results.

 #### Modes

 ##### Variant classification (default)